-Visualize your data in a bar chart, line graph or pie chart with the chart component.
+Visualize your data in a bar, line or pie chart.

 Then, choose how you want the data to be grouped on the x-axis:

 Choose the attribute that will determine how the pie chart is segmented (which attribute determines the slices of the pie).
 You can choose to determine this based on the value of the attribute, or if the attribute is a date/time, you can also choose to have Internal group this into a day/week/month/year format.

 How should your data be calculated? (size of each slice)

 You can use filters to narrow down the data records that will be charted.
 Click “+ Add filter” to add your first filter.

 Each filter has a field which is compared to a value.
 A preset filter compares against a fixed value, whereas a dynamic filter compares against data from another component.
 Dynamic filters are another way to bind components together to add functionality.

 Let's start setting up a chart where of our resource Rides, which contains records of the rides taken on our on-demand platform.
 On the X-axis, we plot the day that a ride was created, and on the Y-axis we plot the sum of the total price of each ride.
 Effectively, this will give us a chart showing the total ride revenue collected per day.

 Now, because this is many records, let's add a preset filter to narrow down what this chart displays.
 In this case, let's only show the rides from the past 2 days.